Your glasses say a lot about you.

 Most of this skill usually happens in Asia now, which is a real shame because the UK used to be pretty damn good at making glasses.

 In fact, before importation was a thing, the UK used to make millions of glasses frames every year during the mid-century.
-We even exported them to Europe!
+We even exported them across Europe!

 Today, very few companies make their own glasses anymore.